Identify sources of simulation slowdowns

 Open the profiler for your model from the Debug tab by selecting Performance Advisor > Simulink Profiler.

 Click Profile to profile the model.
 When simulation completes, the Profiler Report pane opens.

-Observe that the Engine Gas Dynamics block takes a large portion of the top model's total profiling time (177.759s out of 231.443s).
-This is a good place to start looking for the problematic block in the model.
+Observe that the Engine Gas Dynamics block takes a large portion of the total profiling time (177.759s out of 231.443s) of the top model.
+This is a useful place to start looking for the problematic block in the model.